-There’s also opportunities to do mentorships or internships with some of the top facilities in the country.
-Those are great options and one of the best ways to learn, but they cost thousands of dollars plus travel time, costs, and being away from your business.
+There are also opportunities to do mentorships or internships at different training facilities.
+These can be great experiences, but they cost thousands of dollars plus travel time, costs, and being away from your business.

 In the IYCA High School Strength & Conditioning Specialist Certification, you can get started for just $299.95 and complete your course at home in a few weeks.
 The info you’re getting is results-tested by industry experts and backed by research.

 Become a Certified High School Strength & Conditioning Specialist!

 At the International Youth Conditioning Association, we stand behind all our products, and they are backed by a 100% Satisfaction Guarantee!

 If for any reason you aren’t completely satisfied with your investment, simply email us to let us know, and we’ll happily refund your entire purchase.